 NOAA scientists combine data from the annual BFISH surveys and biological information, along with data reported by bottomfish fishers on catch and effort, into an analysis called a stock assessment.
 The stock assessment estimates the total number of Deep 7 bottomfish around Hawaiʻi and how many can be sustainably harvested into the future, and the assessment forms the basis for federal management regulations recommended by the Council.

 Recent Science Blogs

-Stock Assessment for the Main Hawaiian Islands Deep 7 Bottomfish Complex in 2018, with Catch Projections Through 2022
+Stock Assessment Update for the Main Hawaiian Islands Deep 7 Bottomfish Complex in 2021, With Catch Projections Through 2025

 Results of a stock assessment update of the main Hawaiian Islands Deep 7 bottomfish taking place in…